Magpie - Terry Leonino and Greg Artzner, a brief biography

 Sword of the Spirit, released in 2000, features 11 songs including 7 originals, all about famed abolitionist John Brown, his family, friends, and associates.
 The CD, also on Sliced Bread, was produced as a companion piece to Terry and Greg's one-act play of the same title based on the life and letters of Brown and his wife Mary.
 The premier performance of play, featuring Greg as Brown and Terry in the role of Mary Brown, took place February 18, 19, and 20, 2000 at the Old Opera House in Charles Town, West Virginia, across the street from the old courthouse where John Brown was tried and convicted in 1859.
 More information on the stage play, including photos and videos, can be found at the website.

-Since Sword of the Spirit, Magpie released more recordings, a winter solstice offering entitled Last Month of the Year, and four others, Raise Your Voice, In This World, Of Changes and Dreams (which features Pete Seeger playing banjo in one of his very last recording sessions), and The Civil War: Songs and Stories Untold, a collection of traditional and contemporary songs about the American Civil War.
+Since Sword of the Spirit, Magpie released more recordings, a winter solstice offering entitled Last Month of the Year, and six others, Raise Your Voice, In This World, Changes and Dreams (which features Pete Seeger on banjo in one of his very last recording sessions), The Civil War: Songs and Stories Untold, When We Stand Together: Songs of the IWW & Joe Hill, and Magpie’s 45th Anniversary CD “A Tiding”.

 Terry and Greg continue to write, sing, teach, perform and devote their voices to action for a more peaceful, just, and sustainable world.